Beer Can Cabbage

 INSTRUCTIONS

-2. Trim and core the cabbage, keeping it whole.
+Trim and core the cabbage, keeping it whole.
 Drink one beer.
+This part is important.

-3. Oil or butter the cabbage generously.
-Season both the cavity and the exterior with salt and pepper.
-Baste with a vinegar-based sauce or vegetable stock paste mixed with sesame oil.
+Generously oil or butter the cabbage, seasoning both the cavity and the outside with salt and pepper.
+Baste it with a vinegar-based sauce or vegetable stock paste mixed with sesame oil.
 Open another beer.

-4. Drink half.
-Carefully cut the top off of the can with kitchen sheers.
-Work the cabbage onto the can.
+Drink about half.
+Carefully cut the top off the can with kitchen shears, then work the cabbage onto the can.
+It will feel questionable but correct.

-5. Place upright on the grill or in the oven and cook for 1 hour and 15 minutes.
-If grilling, keep the lid closed and use indirect heat.
+Set the cabbage upright on the grill or in the oven and let it cook for about 1 hour and 15 minutes.
+If you’re grilling, keep the lid closed and use indirect heat.
 Open another beer.
-How many beers is that now?
+How many beers is that now.
+Don’t worry about it.

-6. Finish the beer and check on the grill.
-Rotate and baste the cabbage as needed.
-The outer leaves should have some char.
-Make sure to keep drinking beer while the cabbage is cooking.
+Check on the cabbage.
+Rotate it, baste it, admire it.
+The outer leaves should start to char.
+Continue drinking beer while it cooks.
 Do not skip this step.

-7. The cabbage should feel tender when pierced with a knife.
-Remove from grill or oven.
-Slide the cabbage off the can and slice.
-If your judgment is impaired, give it a few minutes to cool.
+When the cabbage is tender and yields easily to a knife, remove it from the grill or oven.
+Slide it off the can and slice.
+If your judgment is impaired, give it a minute to cool.

-8. At this point you might have one or two beers left, which should absolutely be enjoyed with the cabbage.
-Serve warm on top of a chicken sausage or add to a quiche with bacon and cheddar.
+At this point you might have one or two beers left, which should absolutely be enjoyed with the cabbage.